This post may contain affiliate links which won’t change your price but will share some commission.

 Exploding Kittens – A Russian Roulette Card Game, Easy Family-Friendly Party Games – Card Games for Adults, Teens & Kids – 2-5 Players: Is about $25 on Amazon

 14. Yeti In My Spaghetti: This was a game of year winner in 2017.
 The simple game has an amusing theme.
 Who pictured a yeti in spaghetti?
-It’s just too fun!
-Put the plastic noodles across the bowl, set Yeti on top, then start pulling noodles!
+It’s just too much fun!
+Put the plastic noodles across the bowl, set Yeti on top, then start pulling the noodles!
 Just don’t let Yeti fall into the bowl!
-It feels a bit like Jenga, trying to pick the sturdiest noodle.
-It’s a fun one for sure and great for younger kids, although my teens get a kick out of it.
+It feels a bit like Jenga trying to pick the sturdiest noodle.
+It’s fun and great for younger kids, although my teens get a kick out of it.

 Sometimes we like to skip pulling out a board game or card game and focus on playing indoor games as a family.